Yakorrr/server_labs/README.md

 ## 1. Preparation

-To run the application correctly, you will need additional utilities: Python with the pip module, Git Bash, and Docker.
+To run the application correctly, you will need additional utilities: Python with the pip module, Git Bash, Postman ot Insomnia to send requests and Docker.
 Docker also requires a virtual machine to get up and running, therefore, it's better to additionally download and install any virtualization program (for example, VirtualBox or VMWare).

 Before you install Git, it's a good idea to check to see if you already have it installed.
 To check whether you have git installed, simply open a terminal window and type `git --version`.